AndreGGomes/conway-s-game-of-life/README.md

 An implementation of Conway's Game of Life written in C, using SDL3, for learning purposes.

-To compile, you must have the SDL3 lib installed, and run make in the terminal(compiles with gcc).
+Having SDL3 installed, run make to compile.

 Usefull while playing: